Vertical AI Agents: What They Are, Why Most Fail, and How to Build Right

 Fully autonomous agents shine in pitches.
 Production shows limits.
 In 2026, autonomy spans levels.
 Overclaims burn trust.

 Controlled autonomy delivers.
 You set sliders for actions.
 Agents act solo on safe tasks.
-They seek approval on others.
+They seek approval from others.
 They escalate as needed.
-Supervision stays core design.
+Supervision stays in the core design.
 Top agents smooth human loops.

 Users accept augmentation.
 They reject full swaps.
-Your agent takes 80% routine load.
+Your agent takes 80% of the routine load.
 It passes 20% risks reliably.
-Vendors who claim no humans needed face doubt.
+Vendors who claim no humans are needed face doubt.

 Honest limits drive adoption.
 Vertical agents own their scope.